-To date, there have been 3 long-term clinical trials (2 years) published over the past 10 years, demonstrating that low-carbohydrate diets are both safe and effective.
-Not only do they support weight loss, they result in significant beneficial metabolic effects.
+To date, there have been 3 long-term clinical trials (2 years) published over the past 10 years that included a low-carbohydrate treatment group and in this series of three articles, I will look at the methodology and findings of each.

 Weight Loss with a Low-Carbohydrate, Mediterranean, or Low-Fat Diet